Kathleen Flinn

-Kathleen Flinn (born June 1, 1969) is an American writer, journalist and chef.
+Kathleen Flinn (born June 1, 1967) is an American writer, journalist, chef and TV producer.
 She is best known for the 2007 New York Times bestseller, The Sharper Your Knife, the Less You Cry.

-Early life
+Early life and education

 Flinn was born in Davison, Michigan.
 Flinn states she began cooking at age eight to feed herself as a latchkey kid, and began writing stories around the same time.
-At the age of 11, she and her parents abruptly moved to Anna Maria Island in Florida due her father's terminal cancer diagnosis; he died two years later.
-Her third book focuses on these early years in her life.
+At the age of 11, she and her parents abruptly moved to Anna Maria Island in Florida due her father's terminal cancer diagnosis; he died two years later; these experiences are documented in her third book.

-Before she graduated from Manatee High School, she writes that she threw a dart at a map and it landed on Gary, Indiana, so she packed up her car and moved to Chicago, the closest major city.
-She was 18 and had never been there.
+She was graduated from Manatee High School, in Bradenton, Florida.

 Books

 Flinn's debut book, The Sharper Your Knife, the Less You Cry was the first to provide an in-depth look of attending and graduating from the famed Paris culinary school Le Cordon Bleu.
-The book has been translated into several languages and sold in more than 60 countries worldwide.

 After losing her job due to a management reorganization, 36-year-old Flinn decided to cash in her savings to attend the famed culinary school, graduating with a diplome de cuisine in 2005.
-Throughout the book, Flinn intersperses dozens of recipes, accounts of her "wretchedly inadequate" French, stories of competitive classmates and the love story of her emerging relationship with her husband.
+Throughout the book, Flinn intersperses dozens of recipes, accounts of her "wretchedly inadequate" French, stories of competitive classmates and the love story of a then-new relationship.
 Early in the book, she shares that she began dreaming of attending the famous cooking school while writing obituaries at The Sarasota Herald-Tribune.
 The Seattle Times referred to the book "a very personal memoir of transformation, as well as an insider's look at Le Cordon Bleu, the first of its kind."
 The book earned generally positive reviews on its debut and earned a spot on The New York Times bestseller list as well as being included on numerous "best of" lists for 2007 before being named a finalist for the Washington State Book Award in General Non-fiction in 2008.
-The film rights to the work were purchased by a division of 20th Century Fox.